Steel Products

 February 5, 2025

-SSAB Americas has again followed Nucor, raising plate prices by $80 per short ton.
+SSAB Americas has again followed Nucor’s lead, raising plate prices by $80 per short ton (st).

-The increase is effective immediately for all new non-contract orders, the steelmaker said in a letter to customers on Wednesday, Feb.
+The increase is effective immediately for all new non-contract orders, as the steelmaker stated in a letter to customers on Wednesday, Feb.
 5.

 “SSAB Americas reserves the right to re-quote any open offers not confirmed by an SSAB order acknowledgment.
-All other terms and conditions of sale remain unchanged,” the letter said.
+All other terms and conditions of sale remain unchanged,” the letter read.

-The move comes after SSAB announced an increase of at least $60/st last week, and mirroring similar moves made by Nucor over the past week.
+The move comes after SSAB announced an increase of at least $60/st last week, mirroring Nucor’s increase made earlier that week.

-Plate prices stand at $910/st on average, up $10/st from a week ago, but up $65/st over the past two weeks in response to repeated mill price hikes, according to SMU’s interactive price tool.
+Plate prices stand at $910/st on average this week, a $10/st increase from last week and a $65/st rise compared to two weeks ago in response to repeated mill price hikes, according to SMU’s interactive price tool.
 You can also track mill price announcements here.

 SSAB Americas is a subsidiary of Swedish steelmaker SSAB.
 The company operates plate mills in Mobile, Ala., and Montpelier, Iowa.